sk2282/ECE3400_Team8/milestone3.md

 * Below is a diagram showing a coordinate system and how we index the squares in our maze from 0 to 19.

+### Version 2
-### Next, we tried to make it so the robot doesn’t have to go back to the start to know when it’s traversed all navigable area in the maze.
+* Next, we tried to make it so the robot doesn’t have to go back to the start to know when it’s traversed all navigable area in the maze.
 * To do this, we created a separate 5x4 array that keeps track of the walls as the robot sees it.
 * Whenever the robot moves to a new square, this array gets updated.
 * If there exists a visited square that is adjacent to an unvisited square, and there is no wall between these squares, the robot will continue to search the maze.
 Otherwise, it has visited all visitable squares and stops navigating.